 How Not to Die cites lots of studies.
 But sometimes the statistical significance is left up to words. “up to”, “significant”… What do these really mean?

 It feels like How Not to Die ends up overstating the real effects when it uses that wording.

 I was a bit put off by some recommendations based on “might help with”.
 That “might” make me feel queasy: how can one make a recommendation if the results aren’t certain?

 How Not to Die has lot of tips and suggestions to improve our diets.
 For those with a bad fast food diet, it can be life changing.

 Also read Salt, Sugar Fat for how the food industry is poisoning millions of people.

 All How Not to Die suggestions are actually very easy to implement.
 And I’ve already started!
 My next buy of pasta Barilla will be whole grain, and can’t wait to try it!

 It vibes a lot with my own beliefs about the health industry and I loved the recommendations too.
 I find it better than the 4 Hour Body and many other nutrition books I have read so far such as Wheat Belly.

 However, I’m not a vegeterian and don’t plan to become any time soon.
 And that’s what bothered me about this book: it pushes an agenda instead of trying to give you the facts.

-My Note: I had previously given How Not to Die a high rating.
+I had previously given How Not to Die a high rating.
 After further research, I demoted it to two stars for unscientific claims.
-The unscientific work behind the book, indeed, is what I had initially criticized ti for: it pushes an agenda and bends reality and researches to make them fit its vision.
+The unscientific work behind the book, indeed, is what I had initially criticized ti for: it pushes an agenda and bends reality and researches to make them fit the author’s pre-set beliefs.